 The Airmen's Stories - Adj.
 P M Blaize

 Disobeying orders to remain at the base, Blaize and Georges Perrin, also a future Battle of Britain airman, planned to escape to England.
-They took the personal aircraft of the base commandant, a Caudron Goeland, and flew it to Gibraltar.
+They took the personal aircraft of the base commandant, a Caudron Goeland, and flew it to Gibraltar along with two other pilots.
 They sailed from there on 3rd July in the armed trawler President Houduce, and reached Liverpool on the 13th.

 (Above: Pierre (left) with his brother Georges, who was killed on 22nd September 1941 serving with Free French forces in Malta (see below))

 Blaize went to RAF St. Athan in late July for induction, moving to No.1 School of Army Co-operation at Old Sarum on 30th July.
 On the 9th August he commenced a week's flying in Tiger Moths and Hectors at Odiham and then went to 5 OTU Aston Down on the 18th.

 After converting to Hurricanes, Blaize joined 111 Squadron at Drem on 9th October.
 Promoted to Warrant Officer on 1st September 1940, Blaize was still serving with 111 Squadron in mid-March 1941 when he was posted to 615 Squadron at Kenley to replace Henri Bouquillard, a French pilot who had been shot down and killed.